 - If externalities affect many agents e.g. global warming it is impossible to assign property rights. - How can we assign value to the damage? - 2.
-The holdout problem: Shared ownership of property rights $\Rightarrow$ Power of all the others, because everyone must agree to Coasian solution. - 3.
-Transaction costs and negotiations: Coasian solution ignores that it is hard to negotiate when there are many agents involved. - Bottom line: - 1.
-Coasian solution more effective for small, local externalities.
-Example: water wells in California, Ostrom 1990. - 2.
-Coasian solution does not solve large-scale, global externalities, such as global warming (which must include the government).
+The holdout problem: Shared ownership of property rights \Rightarrow Power of all the others, because everyone have to agree to Coasian solution. - Transaction costs and negotiations: Coasian solution ignores that it is hard to negotiate when there are many agents involved. - Bottom line: - 1.
+Coasian solution more effective for small, local externalities. - Coasian solution does not solve large-scale, global externalities, such as global warming (which must include the government).